Get dirty and learn about animals with mud prints of animal tracks, hands, and feet!

-We brought out some of our animals to play with and make tracks in the mud.
+We brought out some of our animals to play with and make mud print animal tracks.

 I set out a piece of cardboard as well to make mud prints on.

 George was into it at the beginning.
-And was right in the mud with Henry.
+He was right in the mud with Henry.

-Making hand prints and foot prints in the mud and on the cardboard.
-He used his loader to dig and scoop trenches and make dams to stop the water.
-(I had to constantly use the hose to keep adding water to keep it as mud.
-Our ground has been so incredibly dry this year.)
+I had to constantly use the hose to keep adding water to keep it as mud.
+Our ground has been so incredibly dry this year.